jenkinsci/misc-info-tools-plugin/README.md

 ## Contributing

-This project is maintained in the following [Github Project](https://github.com/akalinux/misc-jenkins-info-tools-plugin).
+This project is maintained in the following [Github Project](https://github.com/jenkinsci/misc-info-tools-plugin).
 Please create a pull request to submit changes!

-Note, this will need to be changed if/when this is hosted by jenkins.

 ## LICENSE